 Generally, ACA prohibits group health plans and insurers that offer health insurance coverage from imposing annual limits on the dollar value of essential health benefits.
 This provision is effective for plan/policy years beginning on or after Sept.
 23, 2010.
 Grandfathered individual market policies are exempt from this provision.

 Beginning in Jan.1, 2014, ACA places cost-sharing limits on non-grandfathered small group plans.
 Small group plans may not have a deductible higher than $2,000 for individuals and $4,000 for families.
+For additional information, articles and announcements about Administrative Simplification and other important initiatives at BCBSTX, please watch the Blue Review, as well as the News and Updates.

 ACA makes health insurance more widely available to dependent children.
 This provision requires group health plans and insurers that offer health insurance for dependent children to make coverage available for children (married or unmarried) until age 26.